Deep in a cave in Belize’s interior jungle is a sacred Mayan burial site, where the remains of 14 human sacrifices have been found.

 It’s usually just one cramped bottleneck that you have to get through and then you’ll be in a larger, open area.

-At other times in the tour, the cave was so wide you almost felt as if you were walking into completely nature-made atrium.
+At other times in the tour, the cave was so wide you almost felt as if you were walking into completely nature-made atrium, with crystalline stalactites dripping like icicles from the ceiling!

 Still, it’s not a walk in the park

-Prepare for a 45-minute hike through the jungle (wearing no bug spray or sunscreen as both can damage the jungle ecosystem).
+Prepare for a 45-minute hike through the jungle (wearing no bug spray / insect repellent or sunscreen, as both can damage the fragile cave ecosystem).

-And that’s just to reach the mouth of the cave!
+Then there’s two more river crossings… and that’s just to reach the entrance of the cave!

 Once we arrived at the cave system, we swam, walked, and squeezed our way through nearly 1 kilometer into the center of Actun Tunichil Muknal.